Selena Gomez Shares Rare Bikini Snapshots With Fans On Instagram

-It’s not every day that Selena Gomez posts photos for her Instagram followers but when she does — they’re certainly memorable.
+It’s not every day that Selena Gomez posts photos for her Instagram followers, but when she does, they’re certainly memorable.

-Currently, Gomez is the most followed celebrity on Instagram but she doesn’t post on her account nearly everyday like other highly followed celebrities including Kylie Jenner and Kim Kardashian.
+Currently, Gomez is the most followed celebrity on Instagram, but she doesn’t post on her account nearly everyday like other highly followed celebrities including Kylie Jenner and Kim Kardashian.
 But today, Gomez gave fans a rare treat by sharing a glimpse into her life with a few photos.

 The first photo in the series shows Gomez leaning against her head as she looks into the camera.
 The singer is sporting a pair of gold hoop earrings as well as a green and blue bikini top, showing off ample amounts of cleavage.
 Another photo in the series shows Gomez laying her head on one of her pals as they ride in the back of a boat.
 Both women wear big smiles on their faces and seem to be having a blast.